HomeLatest NewsTelecomAirtel partners homegrown Tejas for optical network expansion

 Register Now →

-The Group recently acquired a controlling stake in Tejas for Rs 1,890 crore.
+The recently acquired a controlling stake in Tejas for Rs 1,890 crore.
 “We are delighted to expand our decade-long partnership with Airtel, which has established itself as one of the premier telecom service providers in the world.
-Under this new contract, we will provide our multi-terabit TJ1600 DWDM/OTN products to augment Airtel’s metro network capacity right up the network edge,” Tejas Networks managing director and CEO Sanjay Nayak said.
+Under this new contract, we will provide our multi-terabit TJ1600 DWDM/OTN products to augment Airtel’s metro network capacity right up the network edge,” Tejas Networks managing director and Sanjay Nayak said.

 t?sender=aZWRpdG9yQHRlY2hvYnNlcnZlci5pbg%3D%3D&type=zerocontent&guid=09de3df1 a096 4ad5 8202 844e63183277 - Tech Observer Magazine